pingel-org/axle/README.md

 ==========

 These projects focus on core programming concepts, languages, and patterns.
-I am particularly intersted in in domains like linguistics, artificial intelligence, (interactive) data visualization, and Category Theory.
+I am particularly interested in in domains like linguistics, artificial intelligence, (interactive) data visualization, and Category Theory.

 Some of these projects started their life as Java code.
 But I have found that its